 A blog is a great way to communicate with your audience, showcase your affiliate offers, post viral content, develop your reputation in your niche, and get traffic from search engines.

-So there are a lot of really good reasons to start blogging.
+So there are a lot of really good reasons to started with blogging and affiliate marketing.
 But the question is, how do you get started?
 This mini action plan with show you how.

 Download and Install WordPress